-Although they are different neighborhoods, my family happens to live in Helotes Park Estates, a hilly, winding assortment of neighborhood roads around Cash Mountain fixing the northside of Helotes to the south-eastern border Grey Forrest.
+Although they are different neighborhoods, my family lives in Helotes Park Estates.
+Helotes Park Estates is a hilly, winding assortment of roads around Cash Mountain, on the north side of Helotes bordering Grey Forrest.

 Both small towns are unique.

 Helotes is part of Bexar county but is its own municipality.
 Bisected by Bandera Rd., ample shopping and restaurant locations suit the hungry foodie.

 Helotes and Grey Forest Old Town and Market Days

 Downtown “old” Helotes is growing with new businesses such as Busted Sandal Brewery and two small coffee joints.